 First off, I doubt I can give you a better estimate than the removalists.

 What I suspect that you are referring to are online estimates instead of in-house estimates.

 Many international moving quote sites will have a pop-up inventory list that you fill out and send in.
-Though those are helpful to give you a ballpark, or cricket pitch since you’re in the UK, they are usually way off.
+Though those are helpful to give you a ballpark they are usually way off.

 The best option is to have the removalists come to your house and walk through with you, taking an inventory of everything you are shipping.
 They will then work out a more realistic estimate.

 This is also a good idea because you want to ask them questions about your move.
 I have a list of 31 questions to ask the international movers when they are at your house that you should look at to give you an idea of things to be aware of and what to ask specifically about when getting your in-house quote.

 That’s my first piece of advice, get in-house moving quotes and do not rely on online quotes or over the phone quotes.

 My second piece of advice is to get a minimum of three quotes.